Solid angle: Definition and properties

-where $A$ is the spherical surface area and $r$ is the radius of the considered sphere.
+where $A$ is the area (of any shape) on the surface of the sphere and $r$ is the radius of the sphere.

 Solid angles are often used in astronomy, physics, and in particular astrophysics.
 The solid angle of an object that is very far away is roughly proportional to the ratio of area to squared distance.
 Here "area" means the area of the object when projected along the viewing direction.